This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You have nausea (upset stomach) or vomiting (throwing up).
+- You have nausea or are vomiting.

-- You have a sudden severe abdominal pain.
+- You have sudden, severe abdominal pain.

-- Your jaundice is increasing.
+- Your jaundice gets worse.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.